 © Benn Deceuninck

 Hi, I’m Joren.
-I’m a computer scientist and do research in the field of Music Informatics, Music Information Retrieval, and Computational Ethnomusicology.
+I’m a computer scientist and do research in the field of Music Informatics, Music Information Retrieval and Computational Ethnomusicology.
 You can find out more about me in my bio.
 On this website you can find a record of my research and other projects I have been working on.
-Most content on my blog is about music, software, electronics and my research.
-The content is more or less organized by tags, found at the bottom of every page.

 Bio Joren Six

-Next he started a Master of Science: Computer Science at University College Ghent – Faculty Applied Engineering Sciences.
-In 2008 he graduated with a master’s thesis about recommender systems .
+Mid 2008 Joren graduated as Master of Science: Computer Science at University College Ghent – Faculty Applied Engineering Sciences.
+His master’s thesis was about recommender systems .